GentleKyle/speed-tube/README.md

 Default playback speed set to 2.0

-Ctrl + Left Arrow --- decreases playback speed
+Ctrl + Down Arrow --- decreases playback speed
-Ctrl + Right Arrow --- increases playback speed
+Ctrl + Up Arrow --- increases playback speed

 This is not an official extension so you need to load it a little differently.